paperinick/paperinick.github.io/_posts/2020-11-01-posting-tutorial.md

 The website is hosted in a [Github repository](https://github.com/paperinick/paperinick.github.io).
 To allow contribution from everyone, we will use the standard git collaborative framework based on forks and pull requests.

+The last section is for the lazy people out there, but you should read all the rest of the post anyway!

 ## Setting up the fork and the local repository

 The first step, thus, is to fork the repository: from the repository page, in the top right corner of the page, press the Fork button to create a fork on your account and then clone the forked repository on your local machine.
 You can easily do this by opening a terminal or a Git Bash[^1] window in the location where you want the repository to be located and issuing